 Sep 22, 2014; East Rutherford, NJ, USA; New York Jets quarterbackGeno Smith

-(7) runs with the ball during the game against the Chicago Bears at MetLife Stadium.
-Mandatory Credit: Robert Deutsch-USA TODAY Sports
+(7) readies a pass during the second quarter against the Chicago Bears at MetLife Stadium.
+Mandatory Credit: Anthony Gruppuso-USA TODAY Sports

 More from Jets News